Myndex/Biography/GeneralBioFilm.md

 # Andrew Somers Biography
-This bio is a brief general overview, weighted toward film and digital technology.
+A brief general overview, with discussion weighted toward film & digital technology.

 ## Early Years
 Andrew Somers became interested in visual and performing arts & sciences at a very early age, **starting with photography at age 8** with his first Kodak Brownie camera in the early 1970s.
 His school placed him in an experimental **program for gifted children**, where he attended afternoon classes at Westminster college once a week, developing skills still used as** a life-long learner**.
 By age 10 he wrote, drew, and animated his first animated short, shot on Super8 film.